StefanScherer/windows-docker-workshop/docs/Slides.md

   ipconfig
   ```

-- The `vEthernet (HNS Internal NIC)` ethernet adapter is used by Docker containers
+- The `vEthernet (nat)` ethernet adapter is used by Docker containers

 - List all container networks